microsoft/TypeScript-Handbook/pages/tutorials/React.md

 Notice we installed packages `enzyme` as well as `@types/enzyme`.
 The `enzyme` package refers to the package containing JavaScript code that actually gets run, while `@types/enzyme` is a package that contains declaration files (`.d.ts` files) so that TypeScript can understand how you can use Enzyme.
+You can learn more about `@types` packages [here](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html).

 We also had to install `react-addons-test-utils`.
-`enzyme` actually expects `jsdom` and `react-addons-test-utils` to be installed, but we already have the former, and the latter may be optional for older versions of React.
+This is something `enzyme` expects to be installed.

-Now that we've got Enzyme installed, let's start writing our test!
+Now that we've got Enzyme set up, let's start writing our test!
 Let's create a file named `src/components/Hello.test.tsx`, adjacent to our `Hello.tsx` file from earlier.

 ```ts